vsokhoyan/selected_scientific_projects/index.md

 * Use of physically motivated event information for classification
 * Quantitative validation against the established conventional analysis method

 **Outcome:** The Machine Learning approach reproduced the results of the conventional physics analysis while enabling event-by-event identification of correlated events.
-Published in the Journal of Instrumentation (JINST) in 2023.
+Published in the Journal of Instrumentation (JINST).

 **Link:**